floriandejonckheere/utu-thesis/thesis/thesis.typ

   // Abstract
   abstract: [
-    The modular monolith architecture emerged in recent years as the harmonization of the monolithic and microservices architectures.
-The paradigm offers a compromise between modularity, flexibility, and scalability.
-Many monolithic applications are being migrated to modular monoliths or microservices entirely, to satisfy increasingly complex and volatile business requirements.
-This process is labour-intensive, slow, and may take months to years for larger codebases.
-Modularization of a codebase typically requires the developer to have an intimate knowledge of both the application code and domain.

-    In this thesis, we investigate the modular monolith software architecture, and how modules are typically determined as part of the modularization efforts.
-We propose an automated solution based on dependency analysis and machine learning algorithms to aid in the identification of module boundaries, and evaluate its effectiveness using a case study.
-We discuss the results and draw conclusions about the proposed solution.
+    The modular monolith architecture has recently emerged as a harmonization of monolithic and microservices architectures, offering a balanced approach to modularity, scalability, and flexibility for software design.
+    As simple software systems evolve into complex and hard-to-maintain monolithic applications, many actors are pivoting towards modular monoliths or full microservices architectures to meet the ever-increasing demands of modern business.

+    This thesis investigates the merits of adopting a modular monolith architecture for monolithic applications, and the challenges faced during the migration process.
+    Based on the findings, an automated approach is formulated to aid the modularization process, using dependency analysis and machine learning algorithms to identify module boundaries.
+    The proposed solution is implemented for a case study and evaluated using qualitative and quantitative metrics.
+    /* TODO: change if results are different */
+    The results indicate that the automated approach is effective in identifying module boundaries, and can be used to aid the modularization process of monolithic applications.
+    Based on the results of the evaluation, a number of optimizations are proposed to improve the effectiveness of the automated approach.
+    The study concludes that using automated technologies to reduce the manual effort required for modularization can significantly improve the efficiency and accuracy of the process.
+    /* TODO: expand conclusion based on results */
   ],

   // Keywords